This big cat fact sheet is a continuation of my quest to bring you up to

 Even with experience, things can go wrong.
 A few years after I took these photos, Judy Berens was attacked by a pair of cheetahs.

 Apparently, she was in the enclosure with the cheetahs, just as she was with the leopard when I was there.
 One of the cats got distracted by a ball that one of the visitors had and went to investigate.

 On the way there, the cheetah knocked Judy down.

 That was all it took.
 Both cats attacked her and she ended up in the hospital with multiple bite wounds.
 Don't mess around with big kitties!

 Treating a wild big cat, even the most docile of them, like a domestic cat and petting and playing with it often does not end well for either the human or the cat involved.

 Below is a close up picture of the spots on the black leopard.
-Click the image below to view a larger photo.

 Big Cat Rescue has tons of information on big cats, as well as many more

-Click the image above to start the video of a jaguar relaxing at Big Cat Rescue.
+Below is a video of a jaguar relaxing at Big Cat Rescue.